9: …And the World Will Go On Without You

 In reply Doll smiled with half her face.
 She knew this expression, too – it was the look of Doll seeing a challenge, and deciding how to totally eliminate it.

 No instruments nor players occupied the manor’s ballroom, only a record player winding over vinyl at 33+⅓ rpm.
-The Elliotts could afford the billions to commission a neo-Stratovarius, and the drones (or even humans) programmed to play them.
+The Elliotts could afford the billions to commission a neo-Stratovarius, and the drones (or even humans) with programs to play them.

 And maybe they would, soon — but the music isn’t for the Elliotts, per se.
 The ballroom sprawled empty, bare tables pushed to the fringes, and only a single chandelier illumed the room, casting a small circle of light in space otherwise lost in evening gloom.